purpleidea/legal-hackers/individuals/carlo-piana.md

 general.

-He has been several times mentioned in the Who's Who Legal for Italy in technology-related categories, including for the years 2018 and 2019.
-He is member of the Editorial Committee of the [International Free and Open Source Software Law Review](https://ifosslr.org) and member of the Board of [EuroITcounsel](https://www.euroitcounsel.com), a network of European independent lawyers specializing in IT Law.
+He has been several times mentioned in the Who's Who Legal for Italy in technology-related categories, including for the years 2019 and 2020.
+He is member of the Editorial Committee of the [Journal of Open Law, Technology and Society](https://jolts.world) and President of the Board of [EuroITcounsel](https://www.euroitcounsel.com), a network of European independent lawyers specializing in IT Law.
+Since 2019 he is a member of the advisory team on IP and OS matters to the United Nations' [Innovation Technology Laboratories][dd535fca].

+[dd535fca]: https://until.un.org/content/expert-fora "UNTIL Advisory"

 ### Services available: